Title: Loki’s Favor

 “Good,” Loki said before dipping a slice of the apple into the honey.
 He hummed at the taste, apparently pleased from the smile that graced his face.
 “Do not let the Druid who lives here teach your child.
 He has fallen off the way and will do more harm than good.”

 John could only nod at that piece of advice and then watched as the Norse God finished the food they had offered him.
-All the while, he talked to stiles and his son soaked up the attention.
+All the while, he talked to Stiles and his son soaked up the attention.
 When he finished the platter he stood and rested his hand on Stiles’ head.
 The words he spoke sounded like a benediction and his son glowed briefly at the end.

 “He will be safe, lögmaðr.
 But very curious, brave and fascinated with knowledge.
-I thank you for your Hospitality and I bid you good day,” Loki told them with a small bow.
+I thank you for your Hospitality and I bid you a good day,” Loki told them with a small bow.

 Between one blink of the eye and the next, the god was gone.
 John let out a sigh of relief.
 Well, that hadn’t been too bad.